pacostas/kube-service-bindings-examples/README.md

 1. Switch to developer mode
 1. Select +Add from the sidebar menu
 1. click on Import from Git
-1. On Git Repo URL set `https://github.com/pacostas/kube-service-bindings-examples.git`
+1. On Git Repo URL set `https://github.com/nodeshift/kube-service-bindings-examples.git`
 1. Click on show advanced Git options -> Context Dir set `/src/<app-folder>` -> Create

 ## Connecting Node.js app using service binding operator

 Simply by dragging a line between the deployed app and the additional component used by the example (for example DB cluster) you should be able to share credentials between those two.
-The image below shows doing this with a database:
+The image below shows this action between a Node.js app and a database:

 ![Credentials through service bidning](./readme-assets/credentials_through_service_binding.png)